-The second and third screens are a replication of the actual surface panels, and are operated in much the same fashion as the actual physical controls in the surface.
+The second screen is a replication of the actual surface panels, and is operated in much the same fashion as the actual physical controls in the surface.

-E-6 / Nov 2012 page 3 - 34
+E-6/June 2010 page 3 - 34

 Network Settings

 When your surface is connected to the WheatNet-IP Engine BLADE and first powered up, it will ask you to configure its network parameters.